Mickeon/team-fortress-jumper/README.md

 # Team Fortress Jumper
-A small demo built in Godot that attempts to recreate how it feels to rocket-jump around in Team Fortress 2.
+A small demo built in Godot 4.1 that attempts to recreate how it feels to rocket-jump around in **Team Fortress 2**.
 As it stands, it's pretty close.
 Collisions are almost entirely broken.
 Things like bunny-hopping is also intentionally allowed (it's pretty fun to mess around with).

 <img width="45%" alt="Team Fortress Jumper Harvest preview" src="https://github.com/Mickeon/team-fortress-jumper/assets/66727710/2b6b756d-82e6-4af9-9e2f-8cf5a100eed8">